gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/AIP.md

 ### Set-AIPScanner
-Supported only for customers in the private preview program for the Azure Information Protection scanner.
+Sets the service account and database for the Azure Information Protection scanner.

 ## Set-AIPScannerConfiguration
-Supported only for customers in the private preview program for the Azure Information Protection scanner.
+Sets optional configuration for the Azure Information Protection scanner.

 ### [Set-RMSServerAuthentication](./Set-RMSServerAuthentication.md)